 COVID LOCKDOWN UPDATE: During the current crisis, we are sorry to say that many CHM events have been postponed or cancelled.
 However, our Works-in-Progress series remains alive and well, and will be operating virtually!
 A revised schedule appears below.
-If you are interested in joining us online for these very informal gatherings, please contact the Centre.
+If you are interested in joining us online for these very informal gatherings, please contact Dr Grace Redhead, email@example.com, for more information and to join the team.

 CHM offers a wide range of events across the academic year.
 We also list some external/non-CHM events that may also be of interest.
 Please scroll down or use the links below for further details and to find out what's on: